Declaration of Corporate Management (§§ 289f, 315d HGB)

 Declaration of compliance

-With the following exceptions, Evotec complies with all recommendations of the Code and the majority of the Code’s suggestions.
-In December 2018, Evotec’s Management Board and Supervisory Board declared in accordance with Section 161 of the German Stock Corporation Act (AktG):
+With the following exceptions, Evotec complies with all recommendations of the Code and also with the majority of the Code’s suggestions.
+In December 2019, Evotec’s Management Board and Supervisory Board declared in accordance with Section 161 of the German Stock Corporation Act (AktG):

-"Evotec AG has complied in 2018 with the recommendations of the Governmental Commission on the German Corporate Governance Code (the “Code”) as published in the official section of the Federal Gazette and intends to comply in the future with the recommendations of the Code, with the following exceptions:
+"Evotec SE has complied in 2019 with the recommendations of the Governmental Commission on the German Corporate Governance Code (the “Code”) as published in the official section of the Federal Gazette and intends to comply in the future with the recommendations of the Code, with the following exceptions:

 - Pursuant to Section 4.2.3 of the Code, the monetary remuneration of the Management Board members comprises fixed and variable components.
 Variable remuneration components consist of a one-year variable remuneration determined by a bonus scheme and a long-term so-called Share Performance Plan scheme approved by the Annual General Meetings 2012, 2015 and 2017.
 The Share Performance Plans have a multiple-year assessment basis that has essentially forward-looking characteristics, whereas the bonus scheme is based on the achievement of certain strategic targets set by the Supervisory Board for a certain financial year.